Our legal duties

 - You are an asylum seeker (but may be eligible for temporary accommodation arranged by central government)

-If you are not eligible for help, we do not have to give you help; however we will provide advice to help stop you from becoming homeless.
+If you are not eligible for help, we do not have to give you help; however we will provide you with some housing advice.

 Are you legally homeless?

-Trafford’s Housing Options Service will make a decision about whether you are ‘legally’ homeless or threatened with homelessness.
+HOST will make a decision about whether you are ‘legally’ homeless or threatened with homelessness within 56 days.

 If it is decided that you are not homeless, we will give you advice to help you keep your home, and tell you about the housing options that may be available to you.